 These 10 Best Things to do in Luang Prabang attractions are listed in no particular order, some are free, while for others there may be a small entrance fee.

-1. Rise early and see the Tak Bat, the early morning monk procession as they walk barefoot around the city seeking alms
+1. Tak Bat – Rise early and see the early morning monk procession as they walk barefoot around the city seeking alms

-2. Climb Mount Phousi for fabulous views out over the city and Mekong and Nam Kham rivers especially at sunset
+2. Mount Phousi – Climb Mt Phousi for fabulous views out over the city and Mekong and Nam Kham rivers especially at sunset

-6. Cold beer with freshly roasted cashews, chilling by the river at sunset, watching the fishermen returning home
+6. Drinking ice cold beer with freshly roasted cashews, beside the river at the south western end of Khem Khong Rd.
+Just chill by the river watching the sunset and the fishermen returning home

-8. Fresh Market, where the locals shop for fruit vegetables, meat, fish and much more
+7. Phosi Fresh Market – in Luang Prabang where the locals shop for fresh fruit vegetables, fish, meat, and household goods

 Luang Prabang stands today where the ancient capital of the Lan Xang kingdom stood from the 13th to 16th centuries, which was founded by Fa Ngoum.